githubtraining/github-pages/responses/04_wrong-theme.md

 It looks like you changed your theme, but for this activity we want to use `jekyll-theme-minimal`.

-### :keyboard: Activity: Change the theme to jekyll-theme-cayman
+### :keyboard: Activity: Change the theme to jekyll-theme-minimal

 Let's change the theme to `jekyll-theme-minimal`: